Leehudson514/Kickstarter-analysis/README.md

 ### Recommendations
 * It would be beneficial for additional tables and graphs focusing on the following:
-  * duration of campagins
+  * Duration of campagins, to assist future campagins to determine if they are on track with their goal.
-  * comparison of subcategories of theater
+  * Comparison of subcategories, compare different genres of theatre to see how they stack up against eachother.
-  * comparison of countries
+  * Comparison of countries, to determine if there is a difference in campagin outcome with regards to location.

-* Additonally, Collecting more data on failed projects to determine what they have in common.
+* Additonally, collecting more data on failed projects to determine what they have in common.